Hello everyone, today we are going to learn about the Exposure Triangle, which most of you are familiar with.

 • Shutter Speed

-We will learn how to bring out the relationship between these trios to get a well-exposed shot.
+We will learn how to bring out the relationship between these trios to get a well-exposed shot, and why Exposure Triangle is so important.

 The important thing to understand is that each step between the numbers effectively doubles the sensitivity of the sensor.